L.A. Cultural Tourism, Inc.

 Los Angeles Tourism & Convention Board in 2004.

 In that capacity, he designed and executed cultural-tourism marketing efforts for more than 50 leading museums and performing arts organizations for more than 12 years.
 As the first Vice President for Cultural Tourism Marketing at L.A.
-Tourism, he also created and staged major consumer and travel-industry cultural-tourism marketing events in nine countries on three continents.
+Tourism, he also created and staged major consumer and travel-industry cultural-tourism marketing events in 11 countries on three continents.

 McDowell is Chairman of the Board of Directors of the International Visitors Council of Los Angeles, a member of the Board of Directors of the